m1gwings/summaries/for/simplex-method.md

 ---

-Applying the pivoting to the _"last"_ $m$ columns of the tableau in order to bring $B$ into $I$ is equivalent to the following premultiplication:
+Applying the pivoting to the _"last"_ $m$ rows of the tableau in order to bring $B$ into $I$ is equivalent to the following premultiplication:

 $$\left[ \begin{matrix}
 1 & \underline{0}_m^T \\